josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 updated: '2025-12-07'
 categories:
   - opinion
-excerpt: "Along the vast divide between AI optimists and pessimists, the main factor in determining which side you fall on may be where you see yourself in the future: above the effects of AI, or beneath them."
+excerpt: "Along the vast divide between AI optimists and pessimists, the main factor in determining which side you fall on may be where you see yourself in society: above the effects of AI, or beneath them."
 coverImage: 'slop.jpg'
 coverWidth: 16
 coverHeight: 9